kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 %
 ```

-The above incantation gave birth to this image:
+The above incantation, used used with the [Noto Serif](https://fonts.google.com/specimen/Noto+Serif) font, gave birth to this image:

 ![Logo: the first cut]({attach}images/firstcut.svg){ width=60% }